Why Pearson Orthodontics?

 Brushing with Braces

-Brush your teeth at least four times each day to prevent food particles and plaque from accumulating in your teeth and braces during orthodontic treatment.
+Brush your teeth at least 4X each day to prevent food particles and plaque from building up in and under your braces during orthodontic treatment.
+You should brush:

 • After breakfast